 Create an XML sitemap & Setup a Robots.txt file; you can do this using Yoast Plugin on WordPress websites.

 Check Canonical URLs – critical on e-commerce websites.
-You can perform this check by viewing your website’s code and making sure it matches the current URL.
+You can perform this check by viewing your website’s code and ensuring it matches the current URL.

 Fix Crawl Errors